 Even if you’re happy with the temperature in your home, you’ll probably be less than thrilled with the added costs of an HVAC system that’s constantly on.
 Replacing it could help make your home more efficient.

 4. Your HVAC system is getting old

 Ask how long your HVAC system is expected to last, and your technician might not have an exact answer.

 “It really depends on how well it was installed and how well it’s taken care of,” said Hughes.
 “It’s reported that the average air conditioning system needs to be replaced every 15 years, but that also takes into account systems that give out in six years, and ones that last 20 years.”

 It’s not usually worth spending the money to repair a system that’s nearing the end of its days, especially if it uses R22 refrigerant, as that’s being completely phased out by 2020, Carman said.

 “That’s like trying to repair a tape deck instead of getting an iPod,” he said.
 “You have to think about whether you’re fixing something that’s going to be obsolete, even in its repaired state.”

 Keeping your HVAC system running well will require occasional maintenance over time.

-“Things like the capacitor, which is like the battery, or the contactors, which are like electrical switches, are basic repairs,” said Carman.
+“Things like the capacitor, which is like the battery, or the contractors, which are like electrical switches, are basic repairs,” said Carman.
 “But when you are faced with leaks in the coils or the compressor starts giving you issues, those are large repairs and you wouldn’t necessarily want to do it.”